joebangles/website/README.md

 This is a Single Page Application (SPA) with client-side routing.

-On PR from dev -> main, project is built and FTP pushed to host.
+On PR into main, project is built and FTP pushed to host through Github Actions.

 ## Scripts